Duncombe Park: Nelson Gate

+A triumphal arch forming a gateway at the entrance to the grounds from the A170 road.
+It consists of a round-headed arch with Tuscan columns, imposts, a moulded cornice, and a dated keystone.
+On the arch are inscriptions commemorating the achievements of Lord Nelson.

 Gates and railings

 The grade I-listed gates and railings were designed by Barry and completed about 1845.
 The gates and railings were designed by Charles Barry.
 They are made of wrought iron, and are supported by rusticated Tuscan columns with ball finials.
 The gate posts are in sandstone and consist of plain drum columns supporting plain entablatures carrying a horse on the left, and a lion to the right, both bearing arms, and clasped by four rusticated Tuscan columns with ball finials.